fouldsy/azure-mol-samples/README.md

 This repo contains sample scripts used throughout the chapters.
 Azure CLI, Azure PowerShell, and Azure Resource Manager templates ares shown that detail the concepts discussed in each chapter.

-This repo isn't really designed to used as a standalone resource.
+This repo isn't really designed to be used as a standalone resource.
 You're missing a lot of the context with the book!

 Please submit a PR if you find any issues.